-The work of Danica Phelps gathers conceptual precedents not only by taking in account economy as a main theme of her work but also in the practice of the data capture, the exhaustiveness, and in the record of the facts, that have been a main feature of conceptual art.
+The work of Phelps gathers conceptual precedents not only by taking in account economy as a main theme of her work but also in the practice of the data capture, the exhaustiveness, and in the record of the facts, that have been a main feature of conceptual art.

-Danica Phelps frequently exhibits in galleries in New York, Paris, Vienna, Cologne, Madrid, London, Chicago, Berlin or Los Angeles.
-She has participated in the Whitney Triennale and the Vienna Biennale in 2015.
-Among solo and group shows, Phelps has exhibited in the Brooklyn Museum of Art, Brooklyn (2004); New Museum Of Contemporary Art, New York (2003); Hammer Museum, Los Angeles; Weatherspoon Art Museum, Greensboro (2017); Chicago Cultural Center, Chicago (2008); Fundación La Caixa, Barcelona (2000); Museum Moderner Kunst (mumok), Vienna (2010); Museum Folkwang, Essen (2012); Contemporary Arts Museum, Houston (2007); and several others.
+Phelps has participated in the Whitney Triennale and the Vienna Biennale in 2015.
+Solo- and group shows includes the Brooklyn Museum of Art, Brooklyn (2004); New Museum Of Contemporary Art, New York (2003); Hammer Museum, Los Angeles; Weatherspoon Art Museum, Greensboro (2017); Chicago Cultural Center, Chicago (2008); Fundación La Caixa, Barcelona (2000); Museum Moderner Kunst (mumok), Vienna (2010); Museum Folkwang, Essen (2012) and Contemporary Arts Museum, Houston (2007).